Forbes recently published an article stating that the average data scientist spends about 80 percent of their time preparing data.

 When your analysts need help or ideas, wouldn’t it be nice if they could just Google for answers?

 There are numerous resources for Tableau help such as free how-to blogs or customized, on-site training.
-If you want to learn more about the reasons your company needs Tableau or the Tableau community, follow me at @datavizlinds.
+Look at our other blogs on Tableau and the community to learn more.